Markdown-Bug-Bounty-Recon/Markdown-Bug-Bounty-Recon/README.md

 - [ ] Define out of scope addresses with the help of regex expressions (and grex to generate them)
 - [ ] Make it so the any setting performed in docker container with ```docker attach``` is persistent when doing a reboot, or store and copy the configs between Host and Container
 - [ ] Notifications via Slack channel
+- [ ] Separate things put in recon and things put on Slack - The markdown report should be source of information - not the source for 'Incident Response'(? xD) when nuclei or ZAP finds anything
+- [ ] Implement ZAP with their Automation Framework
 - [ ] Backups of the data (Mainly reports)
 - [ ] Use EyeWitness